lmfjeff/Dream-Team-Selector/README.md

 - Fetch All Marvel Characters Data into our own DB to avoid hitting rate limit
 - Fetch Marvel Characters from our own DB to improve fetching filter (Marvel API only provide filter by exact name & nameStartsWith)
 - Use CDN to cache static page to improve load time
+- Use state management library (e.g. redux) for all the states